dervalp/ioc/README.md

 Now that we have our 2 services registered, we need to bind the $greetingProvider with the serviceA.

-Just do this:
+Binding the parameter name with a service:

 ```
   IOC.when( "greetingProvider" )
      .use( "serviceA" );
 ```

-As you can see, when binding the correct property name with service, it will automatically create a serviceA object for you parameter $greetingProvider.

-**When binding the parameter, you do not need '$' sign**
+**Note: when binding the parameter, you do not need '$' sign**

-In order to get the serviceB setup, all you need to do is:
+Create your object:

 ```
 var serviceB = IOC.create( "serviceB" ); //will output 'Hello Marty !'
 ```

 ###Property Injection

-We also provide a way to directly instanciate propertis of an object using the IOC.
+We also provide a way to directly inject properties.

-To do this, you need to define a static property in your object.
+To define a property dependency for your object, you just need to define a static property.

 ```
   var serviceA = function ( ) {